minechatai/minechat.ai/replit.md

   - Used official Facebook Messenger gradient (blue to purple to pink)
   - Positioned prominently in chat interface for visual completeness
   - Simple visual enhancement with no functionality changes as requested
+- July 5, 2025: AI Assistant Placeholder Text Update
+  - Updated AI Assistant Name field placeholder from "What would you like to name your AI assistant?" to "Enter AI assistant name"
+  - Maintained consistency with simplified, concise placeholder text throughout the application
+  - Applied changes to existing components without creating new ones

 # User Preferences